pawelgrzybek/pawelgrzybek.com/content/posts/2022-01-02-remove-unused-brew-dependencies-and-delete-outdated-downloads.md

 old.
 This can be adjusted with HOMEBREW_CLEANUP_MAX_AGE_DAYS.
 ```

 OK.
-Enough procrastination by pretending that you are doing productive work by shaving off a few MBs of your hard drive.
+Enough procrastination, pretending that you are doing productive work by shaving off a few MBs of your hard drive.
 Get back to work!